A semi-symmetric metric connection, perfect fluid space-time and phantom barrier: Introduction and motivation

 Generalized-Roberston Walker (GRW) space-time is a special case of Lorentzian manifolds.
 After B. Y. Chen \cite{chen2014} characterized GRW space-time using a timelike concircular vector (in Fialkow's sense), three years later, C. A. Mantica and L. G. Molinari \cite{manticamolinari2017} characterized GRW space-time using a unit timelike torse-forming vector field, and in paper \cite{manticamolinari2019} they proved that a Lorentzian concircular structure manifold coincides with GRW space-time.
 These earlier works provided a new perspective on GRW space-time, particularly through the study of the aforementioned vector fields.
 Consequently, recently, the study of Lorentzian manifolds with a torse-forming vector field has become very attractive, leading to the discovery of several interesting results (for example, see \cite{ucd2022,blaga2020,siddiqi2022,siddiqi2019}). {Considering that a concircular vector in Yano's sense is a special case of a torse-forming vector, the previous results motivated us to apply the concircularly semi-symmetric metric connection to Lorentzian manifolds. } A Lorentzian manifold with a concircularly semi-symmetric metric connection reduces to GRW space-time, and the mentioned connection reduces to a semi-symmetric metric $P$-connection when its generator is a unit timelike vector \cite{mzv2025}.

 Here, we first consider a pseudo-Riemannian manifold equipped with a concircularly semi-symmetric metric connection, and then focus on Lorentzian manifolds, specifically Generalized Robertson–Walker space-times.
 Motivated by the fact that in a GRW space-time the three curvature tensors, as well as the corresponding Ricci tensors, cannot vanish, in paper \cite{mzv2025} we studied various symmetries of such manifolds with a semi-symmetric metric $P$-connection.
 Therefore, in this paper, we have considered special manifolds in which the Ricci tensors are proportional to the metric $g$, and in this way we established new conditions for the quasi-Einstein manifold.
-This paves the way for further applications of these results, particularly to perfect fluid space-times, given that they form special classes of quasi-Einstein manifolds.
-As a result, we obtained special cases of perfect fluid space-times characterized by constant scalar curvature. {We examined the application of this connection to the theory of relativity and found that the equation of state represents a phantom barrier when the perfect fluid space-time satisfies the Einstein field equation with respect to the Levi-Civita connection and with a cosmological constant.
+We examined the application of this connection to the theory of relativity and found that the equation of state represents a phantom barrier when the perfect fluid space-time satisfies the Einstein field equation with respect to the Levi-Civita connection and with a cosmological constant.

 The papers \cite{csillag2024,kranas2019} study the physical properties and application of connections with torsion to the theory of relativity, but unlike this paper, \cite{csillag2024} considers generalized Einstein field equations, and \cite{kranas2019} studies Einstein-Cartan field equations.
 Given that Lorentzian manifolds with concircularly semi-symmetric metric connection satisfy the equation of a unit torse-forming vector, which is defined only in terms of the Levi-Civita connection, in this paper we have considered Einstein field equations only in relation to the Levi-Civita connection, with the condition that they admit a unit torse-forming vector.